 The nonprofit I represent, the Freedom From Religion Foundation, exists because people disregard clear constitutional rules all the time.
 We get about 5,000 state church complaints every year from all over the country.
-In the past five years, we've received more than 300 complaints from Colorado, addressing nearly 100 different violations.
+In the past five years, we've received more than 1,250 complaints from Florida, addressing more than 400 different violations.
 I have a job because in our democratic republic, individuals occupying government offices and employed by the government often use their public power to promote their personal religion.

-We deal with hundreds of issues that courts have ruled on and ruled unconstitutional.
+We deal with hundreds of issues that courts have ruled unconstitutional.
 Creationism is still taught in public schools, regularly.
 I've dealt with seven separate instances of public school teachers preaching creationism in 2017 alone.
 In the last three school years, we've dealt with more than 350 instances of school district staff imposing prayer on their students.
 We even had to sue a school district in Georgia for refusing to stop its teachers from organizing daily prayer with their first and second grade classes.40